Suicideboys: Relationships and family

-Arceneaux and Petrou are quite secretive when it comes to their personal lives.
-However, they both refer to women they have dated in their songs, most notably CLYDE (I Hope at Least One of My Ex-Girlfriends Hears This).
+Arceneaux and Petrou have always been quite secretive when it comes to their personal lives.
+However, they both refer to women they have dated in their songs, most notably "CLYDE (I Hope at Least One of My Ex-Girlfriends Hears This)" from the extended play I No Longer Fear the Razor Guarding My Heel (II).
+Arceneaux got married in February 2025 and has mentioned his wife in many of his songs with Petrou as well as in his second solo album lonely boy.
+Aside from her name being Sage, little information is known about her.